Strait of Messina metropolitan area: Airport

 The Strait of Messina Metropolitan Area is served by air links with the Reggio Calabria Airport (IATA: REG, ICAO: LICR).
 Also known as Aeroporto dello Stretto or Tito Minniti Airport, is located at south of Reggio Calabria.
 The first track of the airport was built in 1939 with military purposes.
 On 11 July 1943 a USA air raid razed the structure, and later was rebuilt for civil aviation.
 The first flight took place on April 10, 1947, with a twin-engine propeller-driven "Douglas DC-3" on the Turin - Bologna - Florence - Naples - Reggio Calabria - Palermo.

 The design of the first paved runway began in October 1960.
 By decision of the Ministry of Defense-Air Force, on 10 December 1975 the airport was named Tito Minniti, first pilot crashed in East Africa December 26, 1935 during the Ethiopian war.
 It is a structure in increasing improvement; the recent phase of modernization has allowed the increase in the number of available flights to Rome, Milan, Venice, Turin, Pisa, Bologna and other cities in Europe.

+Plans for an airport in the province of Messina in the flatlands near Barcellona Pozzo di Gotto or in the Peloritani have been suggested before but no airport of such a kind existed at the moment.

+Strait of Messina Bridge

+Since Roman times, a bridge has been proposed to link the Calabrian and Sicilian regions.
+These projects have been close to being approved many times, and Italy's Giorgia Meloni government, seems to carry the projects forward.

+The Highway system would be linked to the A2 in Calabria at Villa San Giovanni and at the A20 on the Sicilian side near Giostra.

+There is also planned rail connection which would involve tunnels in the Peloritani mountains of Messina.